-The Public Buildings Reform and Savings Act of 2016 is bipartisan legislation that provides reforms and improvements to both the agency that operates as the landlord for the civilian federal government, the General Services Administration, and the federal agency charged with providing security at thousands of public buildings and facilities, the Federal Protective Service.
+The REAL Reform Act of 2018 is important legislation that provides reforms and improvements to both the agency that operates as the landlord for the civilian federal government, the General Services Administration (GSA), and the federal agency charged with providing security at thousands of public buildings and facilities, the Federal Protective Service.

-The Public Buildings Reform and Savings Act reforms the General Services Administration's management of federal real estate assets and provides the agency with the necessary tools to negotiate the best lease deals possible on behalf of the taxpayers.
+The REAL Reform Act reforms the GSA's management of federal real estate assets and provides the agency with the necessary tools to negotiate the most cost effective lease deals possible on behalf of the taxpayers.
 Enabling the agency to better facilitate consolidations, reduce space, and take advantage of the current buyer's market has the potential to save billions of dollars.
 The bill also strengthens oversight of federal construction projects, and ensures that such projects remain on or under budget.

-The Public Buildings Reform and Savings Act also improves public building security by establishing more accountability and oversight of the Federal Protective Service and its legal authorities.
+The REAL Reform Act also improves public building security by establishing more accountability and oversight of the Federal Protective Service and its legal authorities.